-- When folding the center and rear panels, the sections MUST be held together to avoid damage to the cover material. - It is not recommended to drive the vehicle with the Tonneau Cover in the Tri-Folded position.
+When folding the center and rear panels, the sections MUST be held together to avoid damage to the cover material.

 Incorrect Folding - Will Cause Damage

 Correct Folding - Hold Panels Together

 Fold the panels gently.
 It is not recommended to allow the panels to drop under their own weight.